dimitrisPs/ris2017_toolkit/README.md

 The provided calibration includes a three value entry named `Extrinsic-Omega` which describes to the rotation from left to right camera frame.
-Assuming that the rotation is expressed using the Rodrigues' formula, we converted to a 3x3 Rotation matrix and use it for stereo rectification.
+Assuming that the rotation is expressed using the Rodrigues' formula, the scripts convert 3x3 `Extrinsic-Omega` to a rotation matrix which are later used for stereo rectification

-- Calibration Accuracy

-Using the calibration files provided with with datasets 3 and 6 to rectify the stereo pairs, results to sub-optimal stereo rectifications where corresponding features do not lie in the same scan-lines.
-The calibration of datasets 5,7,8,9 and 10 is better but they stereo rectification is not perfect.
-Calibration files for datasets 1,2 and 4 are are accurate enough to produce good stereo rectifications.

-## Data format
+## Data processing

 ### Sample image Dimensions

 Based on the provided calibration parameters, albeit the frame size is indicated to be `1280x1024`, the provided samples are of size `1920x1080` with the rgb image places in the middle of the samples and black borders around it.
-Center cropping the frames to `1280x1024`, results, again, to images with borders.
+Center cropping the frames to `1280x1024`, results to images with back borders.
+To remove the borders completely and to make use of the provided calibration we crop frames to `1263x1009` starting from pixel `328,37`.

 ### Interlacing